scholarslab/scholarslab.github.io/collections/_posts/2019-10-29-working-on-a-workshop.md

 layout: post
 slug: intro-dh-and-sound-workshop
 title: "Working on a Workshop (aka outlining a possible workshop about DH and Sound)"
-categories:
-- Digital Humanities
+category: blog
+tags:
 - praxis program
-tags:
 - WLU Collab
 ---